-With the above-mentioned program, the three approximately equal temperatures are measured and output in the shell.
-Again, I have copied the program fragments from the documentation and supplemented for a running program.
-Be in the upper part onewire imported and the object OW Instantiated.
-In the lower program part, the module DS18x20 is first imported.
-After instantiating the object DS, the single wire bus is scanned and the unique identifiers of the sensors in the list are Rome saved.
-In the for loop, the temperature values are then determined and output for all elements of the list.
-That was light, because the modules used are part of the program package.
-All these modules can be viewed.
-Do you already have the reference Help () seen in the line before the prompt?
+With the above program, the three approximately equal temperatures are measured and output in the shell.
+Again, I copied the program fragments from the documentation and added them to an executable program.
+In the upper part onewire is imported and the object ow is instantiated.
+In the lower part of the program the module ds18x20 is imported first.
+After instantiating the object ds, the single-wire bus is scanned and the unique identifiers of the sensors are entered in the list roms list.
+The temperature values for all elements of the list are then determined and output in the for loop.
+This was easy, because the used modules are part of the program package.
+All these modules can be displayed.
+Have you already seen the reference to help() in the line before the prompt?

 For the RP Pico there is another "built-in" module called rp2.
 After importing, you can also look at a little help for this:

-For more information I refer to the Official documentation.
+For more information I refer to the official documentation.

-Pin assignment of the DHT22:
+Pinout of the DHT22:

-- Pin 1 = Vcc
+- Pin 1 = VCC

-- Pin 2 = signal (to GP15 and over 10kohm to VCC)
+- Pin 2 = Signal (to GP15 and via 10kOhm to VCC)

 - Pin 4 = GND

-In addition, the test program contains code for the display on an LCD.
-I want to show that later, so here is just my lean program for now DHT22EasyTest.py With display of temperature and humidity in Thonny.
-After looking at the line with the instantiation of dht again and discovering the parameter Pin.PULL_UP, I wanted to know whether one can do without the external pull-up resistor.
+In addition, the test program contains code for displaying on an LCD.
+I want to show that later, so here is only my slim program for now dht22easyTest.py with display of temperature and humidity in Thonny.
+After I looked at the line with the instantiation of dht again and discovered the parameter Pin.PULL_UP, I wanted to know whether one can do without the external pull-up resistor.
 One can.

 To my great surprise, the RTC in the powerless Pico continued to work overnight, so that after restarting the program the next morning the exact time was displayed.
 However, I cannot say how long the internal RTC continues to work without power supply.

-LCD with i2c adapter
+LCD with I2C adapter

 3, 8, 13,18,23, 28, 33, 38

-VBus = 5V
+VBUS = 5V